 As a foreign national, you have to pay NPR 400 as an entry fee.
 For Chinese and SAARC nationals, the entry fee is NPR 250.
 This fee allows you to enter the museum and non-restricted areas.
 If you wish to stroll around the temples and pedestals, you don't have to pay any fee.
 Some sensitive areas inside Patan Durbar Square prohibit you from capturing photographs.

 The rooftop restaurants around Patan Durbar Square offer 360 views of the Durbar Square area.
 You can also try some authentic local Newari food items like Bara, Chatamari, Choila, and more.
 If you want to witness the evening gatherings of locals, it would be the best choice to end the day outing.

 A recent tourist hotspot, Chandragiri Hills, is becoming a popular destination for people to escape the bustle of the city.
 Nearby location, easy access, quality service, and calm environment of Chandragiri Hills are what pull thousands of locals and tourists each day.

 Built around 250 BC, the giant Stupa of Swayambhunath is the oldest Buddhist Stupa.
-Situated on a small area on the top of the hill, Swyambhu Nath Stupa is a true wonder of architecture and Buddhism.
-Plan a visit to this spiritual place and experience what it feels like to be in the UNESCO world heritage site.
+Situated in a small area on the top of the hill, Swyambhu Nath Stupa is a true wonder of architecture and Buddhism.
+Plan a visit to this spiritual place and experience what it feels like to be in the UNESCO World Heritage Site.

 9. Thamel: Shopping hub for Nepali souvenir